Swollen Gums: Possible Causes & Treatment

 When It’s Time for Concern

 If you look in the mirror, smile, and notice an area on your gums that is redder than usual, it is not necessarily the time to panic.
 You could have irritated your gums with a slip of the toothbrush, acidic foods, or a dental appliance.
+These things happen and can be remedied by being gentler preventive dental care in the future and limiting your consumption of food or drinks that irritate your smile.

 1) Gum Disease (Gingivitis or Periodontitis)

 Gingivitis is a mild form of gum disease and many individuals do not even know they have the condition due to minor symptoms.
-Nonetheless, gum irritation can occur.
+Nonetheless, can occur.
 Fortunately, gingivitis can be reversed with a professional teeth cleaning and good oral hygiene habits practiced at home.

 However, if gingivitis is not treated in a timely manner and neglected, it can progress into periodontitis which is more serious and long-term.
 At its worst, periodontitis can lead to tooth loss.
-Having your gums checked out by one of our dentists can be what saves your teeth and eliminates any swelling or pain.
+Having your gums checked out by one of our local family dentists can be what saves your teeth and eliminates any swelling or pain.

 2) Pregnancy